paperless-ngx/paperless-ngx/docs/setup.rst

 *   ``PAPERLESS_TASK_WORKERS`` and ``PAPERLESS_THREADS_PER_WORKER`` are configured
     to use all cores.
 The Raspberry Pi models 3 and up have 4 cores, meaning that paperless will use 2 workers and 2 threads per worker.
-This may result in slugish response times during consumption, so you might want to lower these settings (example: 2 workers and 1 thread to always have some computing power left for other tasks).
+This may result in sluggish response times during consumption, so you might want to lower these settings (example: 2 workers and 1 thread to always have some computing power left for other tasks).
 *   Keep ``PAPERLESS_OCR_ALWAYS`` at its default value 'false' and consider OCR'ing